-Primary holders of the premium Aeroplan credit cards (Visa Infinite Privileges issued by TD and CIBC, and the American Express Aeroplan Personal and Business Reserve cards), are able to roll over up to 50 eUpgrade credits for the following status year.
+Primary holders of an Aeroplan premium credit card (including the TD Aeroplan Visa Infinite Privilege card, CIBC Aeroplan Visa Infinite Privilege card, American Express Aeroplan Reserve card, and American Express Aeroplan Business Reserve card), are able to roll over up to 50 eUpgrade credits for the following status year.

 Are the eUpgrade credit expiry dates the use-by date?
 Or the fly-by date?

 You must travel by the eUpgrade credits’ expiry date to use them.